Important Things To Know About Polyamorous Dating

 Fulfilling unmet needs

 Some people cannot meet all their psychological needs within a monogamous relationship.
-A poly relationship, conversely, can allow for different needs to be met by multiple partners.
+A poly relationship often makes sense to allow for different needs to be met by multiple partners.

 Personal growth and freedom

-Ethical non-monogamy can provide a sense of autonomy, self-expression, authenticity, more equal division of power, and increased safety.
+Ethical non-monogamy can provide a sense of autonomy, self-expression, authenticity, and a more equal division of power when meeting people.
+For example, individuals may experience increased personal growth as they explore relationships with autonomy and clear boundaries in an ethically, non-monogamous setting.

 Developing identity